Requirements for the English Major in Creative Writing

 from other department(s) that broaden a student’s background for the study of literature.
 These course must be approved by a creative writing advisor.

 * The School for Continuing Studies also offer courses under English 206, 207, and 208.
-These courses do not count toward the English Major in Writing.
+These courses do not count toward the English Major in Creative Writing.

 ** Freshmen may not enroll in this class until their first spring quarter.
 Seniors may not enroll until add/drop week.